Travel.State.Gov > U.S. Visas > U.S. Visa: Reciprocity and Civil Documents by Country > Saudi Arabia

 Certified Copies Available: Certified copies are not available, but police departments can issue new certificates.

 Exceptions: Police clearances are unavailable for third country nationals who no longer reside in the Kingdom.
-They are also unavailable for third country nationals who are not legal residents.

 Comments: The best time to go to the police stations is 10:00am Sunday-Thursday.
 Police clearances from Riyadh are now processed electronically.
 However, other cities may still issue the paper version.
 Police certificates will only confirm that ‘no charges’ exist against the applicant.
 They will not provide details of the crime or the civil action.